Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Mathematical model

 \section{Mathematical model}

-Motivated by the experiments described in Section \ref{sec: experiments}, we assume that glioma cells have a chemotactic behavior, \emph{i.e.} they move in response to some signaling chemical (chemoattractant), which is secreted by themselves and diffuses in the environment.
+Motivated by the experiments described in Section \ref{sec: experiments}, we assume that glioma cells have a chemotactic behaviour, \emph{i.e.} they move in response to some signaling chemical (chemoattractant), which is secreted by themselves and diffuses in the environment.
 The chemotactic movement of cell populations plays a fundamental role for example in gastrulation \cite{dormann2006chemotactic}, during embryonic development; it directs the movement of immune cells to sites of infection and it is crucial to understand tumour cell invasion \cite{condeelis2005great} and cancer development \cite{yamaguchi2005cell}.
 Motivated by these applications, chemotaxis and related phenomena have received significant attention in the theoretical community, see the reviews \cite{hillen2009user,horstmann2004keller}.

-We suppose that in normal conditions (first part of the experiments described in Section \ref{sec: experiments}, where there is no {treatment}), {tumour} cells proliferate and move via chemotaxis as described before.
+We suppose that without treatment (part \textbf{P1} of the experiments described in Section \ref{sec: experiments}), {tumour} cells proliferate and move via chemotaxis as described before.
 We suppose that cell proliferation is limited by the nutrients available in the environment, \emph{i.e.} cell proliferation is only active as long as the local density does not exceed a given threshold corresponding to the carrying capacity of the environment.
 Moreover, in order to take into account the finite size of cells and volume limitations, cell motion is only allowed in locations where the local cell density is much smaller than another threshold value corresponding to the tight packing state.
-In normal conditions, cells are supposed to behave as rigid bodies.
-In stressed conditions however, (second part of the experiments described in Section \ref{sec: experiments}) we suppose that cells respond to the chemotherapeutic stress (induced by the presence of {the treatment}) by changing their mechanical properties and behaving as a semi-elastic material.
+Without treatment, cells are supposed to behave as rigid bodies in the sense of \cite{painter2002volume}.
+In stressed conditions however, (\textbf{P2} of the experiments described in Section \ref{sec: experiments}) we suppose that cells respond to the chemotherapeutic stress, induced by the presence of {the treatment}, by changing their mechanical properties.

-{These hypotheses are modelled via a system of partial differential equations (PDE) which corresponds to a volume-filling chemotaxis equation \cite{painter2002volume} for the first part (to describe the self-organization of cells into aggregates), and a ``semi-elastic'' volume-filling chemotaxis approach \cite{wang2007classical} for the second part, when the treatment is introduced.}
+{These hypotheses are modelled via a system of partial differential equations (PDEs) which corresponds to a volume-filling chemotaxis equation \cite{painter2002volume} for the first part (to describe the self-organisation of cells into aggregates), and an ``{semi-elastic}'' volume-filling chemotaxis approach \cite{wang2007classical} for the second part, when the treatment is introduced.}